programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 ```

 The tilde (`~`) operator is commonly used in R formulas.
-Here, it indicates which variable ggplot2 should use to define the faceting structure.
+Here, it indicates which variable ggplot2 should use to define the facetting structure.
 In other words, `~origincountry` formula tells ggplot2 to split the data based on the value of the `origincountry` variable, then create a separate graph to represent each value (in this case, each country).
 The resulting plot will display the bar graphs in a grid layout:

 {% include figure.html filename="en-or-urban-demographic-data-r-ggplot2-16.png" alt="Faceted bar graphs using facet_wrap() where the bar graph for each country is displayed in a grid pattern." caption="Figure 16.
 Facetting a graph with facet_wrap()." %}

 ### Themes: Changing Static Elements

 Since the appearance of a graph is crucial for effectively communicating different insights, ggplot2 provides themes to help customize your visualizations further.
-These themes control the non-data elements of the plot, such as the background color, axis labels, and font styles.
+These themes control the non-data elements of the plot, such as the background color and font styles.

 Setting a theme is very simple: just apply it as a new layer using the `+` operator.
 Here's a classic dark-on-light theme: